BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 10:14 And Pathrusim, and Casluhim, (out of whom came Philistim,) and Caphtorim.

+10:15 And Canaan begat Sidon his first born, and Heth, 10:16 And the Jebusite, and the Amorite, and the Girgasite, 10:17 And the Hivite, and the Arkite, and the Sinite, 10:18 And the Arvadite, and the Zemarite, and the Hamathite: and afterward were the families of the Canaanites spread abroad.

+10:19 And the border of the Canaanites was from Sidonn, as thou comest to Gerar, unto Gaza; as thou goest, unto Sodom, and Gomorrah, and Admah, and Zeboim, even unto Lasha.

+10:20 These are the sons of Ham, after their families, after their tongues, in their countries, and in their nations.

+10:21 Unto Shem also, the father of all the children of Eber, the brother of Japheth the elder, even to him were children born.

+10:22 The children of Shem; Elam, and Asshur, and Arphaxad, and Lud, and Aram.

+10:23 And the children of Aram; Uz, and Hul, and Gether, and Mash.

+10:24 And Arphaxad begat Salah; and Salah begat Eber.

+10:25 And unto Eber were born two sons: the name of one was Peleg; for in his days was the earth divided; and his brother's name was Joktan.

+10:26 And Joktan begat Almodad, and Sheleph, and Hazarmaveth, and Jerah, 10:27 And Hadoram, and Uzal, and Diklah, 10:28 And Obal, and Abimael, and Sheba, 10:29 And Ophir, and Havilah, and Jobab: all these were the sons of Joktan,

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the